UNESCO WORLD HERITAGE IN WESTERN NORWAY

-On July 14th 2005, the Western Norwegian Fjords represented by the Geirangerfjord, the Nærøyfjord and the Aurlandsfjord with surrounding country, were included in Unesco’s World Heritage list.
+On July 14th 2005, the Western Norwegian Fjords represented by the Geirangerfjord and the Nærøyfjord and Aurlandsfjord were included in Unesco’s World Heritage list.

 The landscape, considered to be among the most scenically outstanding fjord areas on the planet, was inscribed in the list due to it’s unique natural quality and beauty.
 Norway has a total of 8 areas in Unesco’s World Heritage List.